In the Press

 For more than 11,000 years, towering mountain ranges and lush river valleys with abundant wildlife have drawn residents and visitors to this area.
 The wonders of Yellowstone National Park are nearby.
 Park county’s people are friendly.
 And our communities are charming.
 We invite you to become a part of our history.

 Explore permanent exhibits that interpret the area’s native cultures; early expeditions, including the Corps of Discovery and Lewis and Clark; the railway’s role in bringing visitors to Yellowstone National Park and other transportation themes; and the stories and artifacts of early-day communities.
 Outdoor exhibits include a one-room schoolhouse; blacksmith shop; a fleet of transportation vehicles, including a caboose.

-Current temporary exhibits include: On Fire: Structural and Wildland Firefighting; A Military History of Park County; and Re-Creating an Ancient Technology: Modern Day Flint Knapping.
+Current temporary exhibits include: Pull Up a Chair: Tales from the Seats of History; On Fire: Structural and Wildland Firefighting; A Military History of Park County; Communication: A Changing Conversation; Re-Creating an Ancient Technology: Modern Day Flint Knapping; Gardiner: Through the Lens of Time; and One Hundred Years Ago in Park County.

 Dig a little deeper and visit our Research Center.